-Abolitionist Law Center, our clients, and our supporters have made important strides in overturning laws aimed at silencing prisoners’ voices, in challenging long-term solitary confinement, and in pushing for life-saving treatment for hepatitis C+ prisoners.
-None of this would have been possible without the support of our donors, and so much more is possible with increased support.
-Please donate so we can keep fighting to abolish mass incarceration.
+Abolitionist Law Center, our clients, and our supporters have made important strides in overturning laws aimed at censoring and silencing prisoners’ voices, in challenging decades-long solitary confinement, and in pushing for life-saving treatment for hepatitis C+ prisoners.
+Over the last few years, lawsuits filed by Abolitionist Law Center have:

 Ended solitary confinement of pregnant women at the Allegheny County Jail

 Won the first court order in the country forcing prison officials to provide new hepatitis C medications

 Won release from decades-long solitary confinement for Russell Maroon Shoatz and Arthur Cetewayo Johnson

 Overturned a statute that would have silenced prisoners and anyone who published the speech of prisoners

 Your support makes it possible for us to win these fights.
 Please donate and together we can keep building the movement to abolish mass incarceration.

 As a movement lawyering organization, our primary method for winning the abolition of mass incarceration is to amplify the voices of activists inside and outside the prison walls.
 We understand that social change is a political process and the most effective way to achieve deep and sustained improvements is through the organization and mobilization of communities.
 With this in mind, we have successfully fought to protect the rights of prisoners to engage in political speech and self-education, and we have successfully helped to push back on the overuse of solitary confinement (which is often used as retaliation for advocacy from within the prisons).
 We have also expanded our work to defend movement activists who are not incarcerated, such as Saundra Cole and George Ciccariello-Maher, against harassment from police and white supremacist individuals and hate groups.